bdferr/wat-test-project/README.md

 hosted at [https://wta-namegame.herokuapp.com/](https://wta-namegame.herokuapp.com/) which you can test.
 The API is located at [https://wta-namegame.herokuapp.com/api/game](https://wta-namegame.herokuapp.com/api/game).

+We have provided you with a few files to get you started.
+Feel free to discard everything and start from scratch.
+You may use any framework or library you like.

+If you need a simple http server, we recommend [http-server](https://www.npmjs.org/package/http-server).

 ## Option 1

 Present the user with five faces and ask them to identify the listed name.
 This is essentially what is working already.
 To spruce things up, implement a few features of your choice.